The Terrace, Wellington: Carrigafoyle

 Carrigafoyle is a large private residence at 195 The Terrace.
 It was built in 1903 and is notable for its stained glass internal woodwork and fittings.
 Between 1919 and the 1970s it operated as a boarding house and then was restored in the 1980s.
 The building has a Historic Place Category 1 classification from Heritage New Zealand, which states that Carrigafoyle "stands as a splendid Edwardian example of a large family home in central Wellington".

 Gordon Wilson Flats

 Gordon Wilson Flats is an 11-storey block of flats at 320 The Terrace.
 The flats were completed in 1959 as social housing for lower-income people.
 In 2010 concerns were raised that the building was corroding and was an earthquake risk, and in 2012 tenants were given short notice to vacate the building.
 Victoria University bought the block from Housing New Zealand in 2014 with the intention of demolishing it, but this was opposed by the Architectural Centre.
 In February 2021, the flats were listed by Heritage New Zealand as a Historic Place Category 1, meaning that any plans to develop the site would need Environment Court approval.
-As of 2025, the derelict flats have not been demolished.
+Demolition began in 2026.